In2aqua Faucets Review & Rating Updated: 03/27/18

 One feature that we really like is the ability to view any faucet from any angle through a link labeled "360°".
 Click on the 360° icon and the faucet is displayed in a box that allows you to rotate the faucet with your mouse to view it from any angle.
 No more imagining what the back of the faucet looks like, just rotate it with the mouse until the back is revealed.
 The feature takes the guesswork out of selecting a faucet from one or two static images.

 The faucets are grouped into three general collections:

-Diamond-Like Carbon (DLC) is one of the hardest materials known to man — it fact, it's "like diamond", hence its name.
-The hardest, strongest, and slickest form of the material is known as tetrahedral amorphous carbon, the form used to coat most ceramic discs.
+Diamond-Like Carbon (DLC) is one of the hardest materials known to man — in fact, it's "hard like a diamond", hence its name.
+The hardest, strongest, and slickest form of the material is known as tetrahedral amorphous carbon, the form used to coat ceramic discs.

 To illustrate just how tough it is: in laboratory abrasion tests, stainless steel lasted one week.
 Coated with DLC just two microns thick, the steel lasted for a simulated 85 years — 4,000 times longer.
 (A micron, for those of you who paid less than rapt attention in Sister Mary Benevenuta's required "Introduction to Chemistry" in 10th grade, is about 1/70th the thickness of a human hair.)

 It can be found coated on the edges of razor blades to make them harder and slicker, and on knives and barber shears that never need sharpening.
 As a coating on drill bits and endmills it greatly extends the life of the tool, and on dies and molds it allows them to release molded products with less binding.
 As a finish on high-end watches, it creates surfaces that are invulnerable to ordinary wear and tear for 1,000 years or so.
 We expect the use of the material to expand to household products as it becomes less expensive, including super slick coatings on pots and pans that truly are indestructible, finally making those tiresome TV infomercial claims actually true.